alloverse/docs/specifications/README.md

 # Official components

 Please see the [list of official components](components.md) in a separate document.
-These are defined by placeserv, and define how an agent and entity interact with a place.
+These are defined by alloplace, and define how an agent and entity interact with a place.

 # Official interactions

 Please see the [list of official interactions](interactions.md) in a separate document.
-These are defined by placeserv, and define how an agent and entity interact with a place.
+These are defined by alloplace, and define how an agent and entity interact with a place.

 # HTTP Endpoints